NewPath-Consulting/ez-wildapricot-webdesigner/README.md

-   var inspectorKeyword = "?dev"; // this is the URL keyword that enables Inspector mode var inspectorContainerId = "el-details"; //this is the Element ID that contains the Inspector var inspectorlocation = "bottom"; //this is the location of the Inspector, can be set to "top" as well
+   var inspectorKeyword = "?dev"; // this is the URL keyword that enables Inspector mode var inspectorContainerId = "el-details"; //this is the Element ID that contains the Inspector var inspectorLocation = "bottom"; //this is the location of the Inspector, can be set to "top" as well

    var textManagerMultilingualMode = false; // alternative language button toggle, set to true to turn on multi-lingual mode
    var primaryLanguageButtonName = "English"; // default langauge button name